Lehman Brothers collapsed, but the neoliberal tune keeps playing on

 We’re still dancing!”

-At present, Chuck Prince serves as a member BRT Institute for Corporate Ethics and works in The Financial Services Forum — a lobbying policy organization comprising the CEOs of 18 of the largest financial firms doing business in the United States.
+At present, Mr. Prince serves as a member BRT Institute for Corporate Ethics and works in The Financial Services Forum — a lobbying policy organization comprising the CEOs of 18 of the largest financial firms doing business in the United States.
 The Forum’s three primary missions are: to educate the public about the importance of robust capital markets; to encourage a competitive global marketplace; to shape the national and international regulatory dialogue.

-The neoliberal tune keeps playing onSociology of economic immorality needs to be elaborated.
+Well, the neoliberal tune keeps playing onSociology of economic immorality needs to be elaborated.

 Lehman Brothers collapse